 Once again, and first of all in this dramatic period, I would like to wish you health, serenity and peace for you and your families.

 The activity of the Committee, even in very difficult conditions, has continued with the same commitment and efficiency and, above all, with a deep motivation.
-With the collaboration of the Personnel Association we have been able to solve and advance a number of problems:
+With the collaboration of the Staff Association we have been able to solve and advance a number of problems:

 Thanks to our action we were able to influence the necessary change of members of the Pension fund governance.
 A new administrator has been chosen and above all, a new PFGB chairman has been appointed by the Council.

 Michel Baboulaz ended his six-year term of PFGB office and was replaced by Philippe Charpentier.
 I would like to deeply thank Michel for his extraordinary commitment and competence during his mandate.
 I sincerely wish Philippe a good work knowing that we are sure to have made a good choice.

 In the CHISB our presence has always been crucial to help the Board to define, especially in this difficult period, the best choices for all members of the health insurance industry.

 Our presence and commitment to health insurance for the surviving spouse and the possibility of buying back the surviving spouse’s pension has been crucial.